 Bolstering these 7,000 troops will be a mixture of local militia and police units – a substantial investment of manpower for an Afghan military in control of about half of the country.

 “Seven thousand is not a small amount for a struggling Afghan army,” said Kugelman, who sees security issues as the main constraint on the project.
 “To take away 7,000 from the paramount project of defeating the Taliban seems risky.”

-In one of the first steps building the pipeline, a team of surveyors in Herat province completed an initial mine survey at the end of May.
+An economic dream In one of the first steps building the pipeline, a team of surveyors in Herat province completed an initial mine survey at the end of May.
 Shiroqa Sarwari, governor of Herat province’s Guzara district, visited a construction site in his district on June 3, guarded by convoy of at least 20 policemen.